mackorone/mms/README.md

 Install Qt:

-1. Download the Qt open source installer: https://www.qt.io/download/
+1. Download the Qt open source installer: https://www.qt.io/download-qt-installer
 1. If you don't already have a Qt account, you'll need to make one
-1. When prompted to select components, [choose "MinGW 7.3.0 64-bit"](https://github.com/mackorone/mms/blob/master/img/qt-install-windows-1.png)
+1. When prompted to select components, [choose "MinGW"](https://github.com/mackorone/mms/blob/master/img/qt-install-windows-1.png)

 Build the project using QtCreator:

 1. Download or clone *mms*
 1. Run QtCreator and open `mms/src/mms.pro`
-1. Configure the project to [use "Desktop Qt 5.12.0 MinGW 64-bit"](https://github.com/mackorone/mms/blob/master/img/qt-install-windows-2.png)
+1. Configure the project to [use "MinGW"](https://github.com/mackorone/mms/blob/master/img/qt-install-windows-2.png)
 1. Build and run the project

 #### macOS